 Do you have a passion for healthcare and helping others?
 Do you enjoy working in a fast-paced, patient-centered environment?
 Jump-start your career in our Resource department.
 Submit your application today!

 We offer you an excellent total compensation package, including competitive salary, excellent benefit package and growth opportunities.
 We believe in our team and your ability to do excellent work with us.
-Your benefits include 401k, PTO medical, dental, flex spending, life, disability, tuition reimbursement, student loan repayment assistance, employee discount program and employee stock purchase program.
+Your benefits include 401k, PTO medical, dental, flex spending, life, disability, tuition reimbursement, employee discount program and employee stock purchase program.
 We would love to talk to you about this fantastic opportunity.

 Seeking a PCT Nurse Extern to join our team who maintains enrollment in a professional registered nursing program and performs a variety of delegated basic patient care services related to common nursing functions and activities of daily living under the supervision of the registered nurse (RN).
 He/she works in a complementary, assistive and mentoring role with the RN in accordance with the Nurse Practice Act to provide for the delivery of patient care utilizing the nursing process; assists the nursing staff in providing patient care in accordance to one’s training, competence and skill, Hospital policies and procedures and the Texas Board of Nursing rules for delegated nursing tasks to unlicensed personnel (Rule 224.8).
 Consistently assists the patient care team with maintaining a clean, well organized, adequately stocked and safe patient environment

 - Participates in the implementation of nursing care plans by performing direct and indirect patient care under the supervision of the licensed nurse.

 - Obtains and records initial and ongoing patient information throughout the cycle of care, including admissions data, vital signs, height and weight, blood pressure, oxygen saturation, blood glucose levels, intake and output, and calorie counts.